allioux/ml-playground/README.md

 ### Translator

 A simple translation model powered by a Transformer which translates English sentences to French sentences.
-It has been trained on the French-to-English corpus of the [Tatoeba](https://tatoeba.org) project released under [CC-BY 2.0 FR](https://creativecommons.org/licenses/by/2.0/fr/).
+It has been trained on the English-to-French corpus of the [Tatoeba](https://tatoeba.org) project released under [CC-BY 2.0 FR](https://creativecommons.org/licenses/by/2.0/fr/).

 ## References